lsphillips/TemplateFunctionExpressEngine/README.md

 This does the job, but it hurts the testability of the template function; you can't completely unit test it without knowing what the `address` partial returns.

-It is recommended to use the renderer provided to each template function instead.
-For example:
+It is recommended to use the renderer provided to each template function instead:

 ``` js
 const address = require('./partial/address');